I had planned on spending tonight at

 ----------------------------------------------------------------------------------------------------

-drive.
-When I first made it to the summit, it was sleeting! :-)
+20130714Sun: Pikes Peak.
+I think 17 of the cars from the Nationals made it to the Pikes Peak drive.
+When I first made it to the summit, it was sleeting! :-) Temperature was 44°.

-tracks for the cog
+These are the tracks for the cog railway.

-Take a walk in a cloud.
+Take a walk in a cl

-^^^ "It's a good thing we're
+^^^ "It's a good thing we're wearing sunglasses!
+Didn't expect the clouds"

-Captain, there be
+Captain, there be smarts here!

-from Pikes Peak, first views under
+Descent from Pikes Peak, first views under the clouds.

 ----------------------------------------------------------------------------------------------------